syncfusion/ej2-vue-docs/src/calendars/timepicker/getting-started.md

 ## Adding CSS Reference

-To render the TimePicker component, need to import TimePicker and its dependent component's styles as given below in `<style>` section of the `App.vue` file.
+To render the Vue TimePicker component, need to import TimePicker and its dependent component's styles as given below in `<style>` section of the `App.vue` file.

 ```html
 <style>